-(2) A structure is considered "open to the weather" under paragraph (d)(1) of this section when an exterior end bulkhead of the structure is open and, except as provided in paragraphs (d)(4), (d)(5), and (d)(6) of this section, is not fitted with any means of closing.
-To be considered "open to the weather", the end bulkhead must not have a coaming height of more than two feet in way of any required opening and have one of the following:
+(2) A structure is considered open to the weather when an exterior end bulkhead of the structure is open and, except as provided in paragraphs (d)(4), (5), and (6) of this section, is not fitted with any means of closing.
+To be considered open to the weather, the end bulkhead must not have a coaming height of more than two feet in way of any required opening nor any permanent obstruction within two and one-half feet of the opening, it must be fitted with a deck or platform that is a minimum of two and one-half feet wide on the exterior side of the opening, and it must have one of the following:

 (i) Two openings, each at least three feet wide and at least four feet high in the clear, one on each side of the centerline of the structure.
+If the openings lead to two separate interior compartments, there must be circulation of open space between the two compartments via a single such opening, or series of such openings, in the intermediate bulkhead(s).